Learn how to customize a story using the story settings.

 Note:

-Your ArcGIS profile always determines the language used in the story builder.
+Your ArcGIS profile determines the language used in the story builder.
 When writing a story in a different language, it's recommended that you change your ArcGIS profile to the language in which you are writing.

 Analytics